 Fall is a gorgeous time to explore Little Forks Conservancy’s nature preserves.
 You can enjoy the last lingering autumn leaves.

 Many people cut back on hiking during this time because of hunting season.
 But, hiking during hunting season can be just as enjoyable as any other time of year!
 Here are a few tips to help you discover our trails in the fall.
 1. When is hunting season?
 Although many of us are most familiar with deer hunting season, there are actually a number of hunting seasons in Michigan.
 You can see the full list of hunting season dates by clicking here.
 2. Is there hunting on the preserves?
 Little Forks Conservancy does not allow hunting on the Averill Preserve and Forestview Natural Area.
-The George and Sue Lane Preserve and parts of Riverview Natural Area are open to bow hunting and spring turkey through a permit system.
+The George and Sue Lane Preserve is open to bow hunting for deer season.
+The Lane Preserve and Riverview Natural Area are open for spring turkey season.
+Both are managed by the Preserve Manager through a permit system.
 The Albert & Virginia Szok Preserve is located within Pine Haven Recreation Area which does allow hunting.
 If you’re planning on visiting the two preserves with hunting on the property, signage will be placed in the parking lot.
 3. Is there hunting nearby at the other preserves?
 Yes, some of our neighbors do hunt their properties.
 For your safety, please stay on the trail and obey any “No Trespassing” signs.
 Also, please respect neighboring hunters by minimizing loud noises or disturbing wildlife.
 4. Do I have to wear orange?
 Wearing a bright orange hat or vest is a great way to make sure you’re seen by hunters!
 Since they wear it themselves, they will know that means you’re there.
 If you’re walking your dog, make sure he or she remains on a leash – and you can also pick up an orange vest for your dog at local pet supply stores!
 If you’re out during dawn or dusk when light is dim, a headlamp or flashlight is also recommended.
 5. What if I encounter a hunter?
-If you see a hunter on a Little Forks' preserve each hunter should have a permit given to them by Little Forks Conservancy signed by Sara the Stewardship Coordinator.
+If you see a hunter on a Little Forks' preserve each hunter should have a permit given to them by Little Forks Conservancy by Sara the Preserve Manager.
 If a preserve that does not allow hunting, contact our office at 989.835.4886.
 You may see hunters along the preserve boundary.
 If you do, quietly continue along the trail within the preserve.
 If you follow these tips, you should be able to safely enjoy a great hike at one of Little Forks’ preserves!
-If you encounter any problems or if you have any questions, please feel free to contact our office at 989.835.4886 or email Sara.
+If you encounter any problems or if you have any questions, please feel free to contact our office at 989.835.4886 ext 104 or email Sara.
+The Little Forks Conservancy is pleased to announce that we are applying for a renewal of accreditation.
+A public comment period is now open.

 All positions require the following: